seancheung/wxdevtool/README.md

 3. Config Wine

+Open Browser at _http://localhost:8080 wait until noVNC is up.
+Then run

 ```bash
 docker exec -t wxdevtool-rc winecfg
 ```

-Open Browser at _http://localhost:8080_, follow wine's instructions in UI.
+Follow wine's instructions in UI.
 The attached shell will automatically quit when done.

+> When being prompted by Wine, cancel all installation suggestions.

 4. Config wxdevtool to enable IDE service port